LinkedIn advertising isn’t for everyone.

 In fact, everything about it – from what and how you post to whether you should run LinkedIn ads – is different than your typical social media platform.

-I’ll cover the basics of LinkedIn advertising and whether or not it’s right for your business.
+I’ll cover the basics and whether or not it’s right for your business.
 Full article, video and podcast below.

 What We’ll Cover:

 - LinkedIn ads: the basics

 - Step 1: Sign up for Campaign Manager

 - Step 3: Create your ad

 - LinkedIn ads and your target audience